5E7EN/SongWut/README.md

 ### Asterisk (`asterisk/`)

-A custom phone system powered by Asterisk (and FreePBX if you want).
+A custom phone system powered by Asterisk and Docker.
+See there for step-by-step deployment instructions.
-Involves manually buying a DID from your provider of choice (we chose voip.ms), setting up a SIP trunk, and configuring the dialplan.
+Involves manually buying a DID from your provider of choice (we chose bulk.vs).
-We used Vultr to host the Asterisk/FreePBX server.

-More complicated, but more control.

-## Mermaid Flowchart
+## Flowchart

-For A2P 10DLC applications, the Asterisk dailplan flowchart is as follows:
+When a call comes in, the user is routed as follows, as per the dailplan:

 ```mermaid
 graph TD